Spherically Symmetric Potentials in Quadratic $f(R)$ Gravity: Spherical Density Profiles and Modified Potentials

 The Plummer model is a widely used smooth and finite-density profile in astrophysics \cite{Plummer}, especially for modeling globular clusters and spherical stellar systems.
 It features a core-like structure with a central density plateau and a gradual fall-off at large radii.
 The mass density is given by

-where $M$ is the total mass and $b$ is a scale radius.
-While the complexity of this density distribution prevents a fully analytical solution for $h_{00}(r)$ in $f(R)$ gravity, we compute the potential numerically as a function of the parameter $\alpha$, as shown in Fig. \ref{fig:2}, where it can be seen that as $\alpha$ increases, the potential converges towards the Newtonian limit (dashed curve).
+where $M$ is the total mass and $r_s$ is a scale radius.
+While the complexity of this density distribution prevents a fully analytical solution for $h_{00}(r)$ in $f(R)$ gravity, it is possible to obtain the value of the potential at $r=0$, which takes the finite value

+where $b=\alpha r_s$, $\textbf{H}_n(x)$ is the Struve function, and $Y_n(x)$ is the Bessel function of the second kind.
+We compute the potential numerically as a function of the parameter $\alpha$, as shown in Fig. \ref{fig:2}, where it can be seen that as $\alpha$ increases, the potential converges towards the Newtonian limit (dashed curve), $2M/\sqrt{b^2+r^2}$.